That is rarely a product problem. It is usually a gap between what's built and the buyers ready to pay for it. Here is how my team and I help:

 No paying customers yet?

-Growing, but stalling?
+Growing, but fragile?

-Right buyers can't find you organically?
+The right buyers can't find you organically?

 More about the man behind the screen